pygame/pygame/docs/reST/index.rst

 ---------

 `Readme`_
-  Basic information about Pygame, what it is, who is involved, and where to find it.
+  Basic information about pygame: what it is, who is involved, and where to find it.

 `Install`_
-  Steps needed to compile Pygame on several platforms.
+  Steps needed to compile pygame on several platforms.
   Also help on finding and installing prebuilt binaries for your system.

 `File Path Function Arguments`_
-  How Pygame handles file system paths.
+  How pygame handles file system paths.

 `LGPL License`_
-  This is the license Pygame is distributed under.
+  This is the license pygame is distributed under.
-  It provides for Pygame to be distributed with open source and commercial software.
+  It provides for pygame to be distributed with open source and commercial software.
-  Generally, if Pygame is not changed, it can be used with any type of program.
+  Generally, if pygame is not changed, it can be used with any type of program.

 Tutorials
 ---------

 :doc:`Introduction to Pygame <tut/PygameIntro>`
-  An introduction to the basics of Pygame.
+  An introduction to the basics of pygame.
   This is written for users of Python and appeared in volume two of the Py magazine.

 :doc:`Import and Initialize <tut/ImportInit>`
-  The beginning steps on importing and initializing Pygame.
+  The beginning steps on importing and initializing pygame.
-  The Pygame package is made of several modules.
+  The pygame package is made of several modules.
   Some modules are not included on all platforms.

 :doc:`How do I move an Image? <tut/MoveIt>`